 Every day, Veterans from all military service branches and eras connect with proven resources and effective treatments through VA.
 Whether this is your first time considering mental health support or you’ve had treatment before, let VA help make sure your next step is the right step for you.

 Read VA's latest coronavirus information.
 If you have flu-like symptoms such as fever, cough, and shortness of breath, please call before you visit your local medical center or clinic.
 If you have an appointment, consider making it a telehealth appointment.

 There’s a whole community of support ready to help with whatever you’re going through.
 Use this tool to find resources near you, then contact your nearest VA medical center or Vet Center to talk about your needs.

 If you are having thoughts of harming yourself or wish you were dead, you should talk to someone right away.
 Your family and friends may already know that you’re having a tough time.
 You may want to turn to them and let them know what you’re feeling and thinking.

-You can call the Veterans Crisis Line at 1-800-273-8255 and Press 1, use the Veterans Crisis Line online chat, or send a text message to the Veterans Crisis Line at 838255.
+To reach the Veterans Crisis Line, Dial 988 and Press 1, use the Veterans Crisis Line online chat, or send a text message to the Veterans Crisis Line at 838255.
 The Veterans Crisis Line offers free, confidential support 24 hours a day, 7 days a week, 365 days a year.